OpenSpace/openspace.github.io/docs/builders/models/convert-old.md

 ~~~

 ## Models
 As you may have noticed there is no need to specify the ColorTexture as before.
-Instead this information will be read from the model itself, which may mean that your old models need to be updated or exchanged.
-This depends very much on what kind of model you are using but in general there are two different ways to update the old model:
+Instead, this information will be read from the model itself, which may mean that your old models need to be updated or exchanged.
+This depends very much on what kind of model you are using but in general, there are two different ways to update the old model:

 * Embed the material or texture to the model.

 * Define a material file (.mtl) and link it to your model.

 Both of these could be done with any modeling software (such as Blender, Maya or 3ds Max).
-In both cases you need to make sure that you export the model with the materials or textures.
-In the second case you would get a material file (.mtl) that should be next to your model file.
+In both cases, you need to make sure that you export the model with the materials or textures.
+In the second case, you would get a material file (.mtl) that should be next to your model file.
 You can also do the second case manually as explained below.

 ### Create your own material file for your model
 It is possible to create your own material file and connect your model to the correct textures by editing the files in a text editor.
 Depending on how complex and large your model is this could take some time and effort.

 1. Start by creating a new text file and rename its extension to .mtl instead of .txt (you might have to turn on visible file extensions in Windows for this).

-2. Open your model file and material file in a text editor (such as Notepad, Notepad++ or Visual Studio Code).
+2. Open your model file and material file in a text editor (such as Notepad, Notepad++, or Visual Studio Code).

-3. In the model file, at the top you need to link the material file you just created with: <code>mtllib filename.mtl</code> replacing filename with the name of the material file you created in step 1.
+3. In the model file, at the top you need to link the material file you just created with <code>mtllib filename.mtl</code> replacing the filename with the name of the material file you created in step 1.

 4. In the model file there should be a long list of data, go to the line where the data shifts to <code>f</code>.
 A tip is to use the search function that most text editors have with Ctrl + f and search for <code>f</code>.
 Right before the first line of <code>f</code> insert the line: <code>usemtl materialName</code>.
 This tells the model that this part of the model should have this material.